 The main sight are these well-preserved prehistoric carvings (or “paintings”?) of animals dating 5000+ years old.
-No rope, no security, and nobody g.a.f. here.
+No rope, no security, and nobody to give a rat’s ass here.

 Uhm reality check.
 What are we doing here anywhere?

-Well, for one reason, Taghit was settled as the area where desert sands meets desert rock in the Sahara.
+Well for one, Taghit was settled because this was where desert sands met desert rock in the Sahara.